21 Lunar New Year Food Gifts We Can’t Wait to Bring to the Table

 Related To:

-Lunar New Year falls on Sunday, January 22 this year.
-For those who follow the Chinese zodiac calendar, it’s the year of the rabbit; and for those who follow the Vietnamese zodiac, it's the year of the water cat.
-From themed-candies and desserts (Bon Bons, giant White Rabbit candies, “Good Luck” truffles … just to name a few!) to kits for easy and delicious meals, we’ve gathered up some of our favorite products to celebrate, many from AAPI-owned businesses.
+Lunar New Year falls on Saturday, February 10, ushering in the year of the wood dragon.
+From themed-candies and desserts (pineapple cakes, Asian-inspired Twix bars, “Good Luck” truffles… just to name a few!) to easy and delicious meals, we’ve gathered up some of our favorite products to celebrate, many from AAPI-owned businesses.
 Grab one, or a bunch, to bring a special touch to any gathering, or to gift family and friends for a year of good fortune and happiness.

 A package wrapped to look like one giant White Rabbit candy that contains 35 individually wrapped White Rabbit Candies – need we say more?
 Stock up on these hilariously fun treats from Chop Suey Club, a lifestyle boutique for contemporary Chinese design and art.